 Project Zero is a three-stage program of Identification, Prevention and Education that will enable Ethiopia to finally become fistula-free.

-There are currently approximately 31,000 women in Ethiopia who still live with an untreated obstetric fistula injury.
+There are currently around 31,000 women in Ethiopia who still live with an untreated obstetric fistula injury.
 Approximately 1,000 new cases occur each year.
 At Hamlin Fistula Ethiopia, we’ve made it our mission to bring this number down to zero.

 We know it’s a big task, but we also know that with a Woreda by Woreda (region by region) approach it is possible and within our capabilities.